 Rely on our Coverage as Detailed in the Cross-References

-Use the Test Prep Online
+Use Gleim EQE Test Prep

 The student next to you has the exam questions – do you?
 See what might be on the exam before you take it!
-Use the Gleim Exam Questions and Explanations books and EQE Test Prep Online to master the material in your courses and learn how to succeed on exams – almost 9,000 questions with detailed discussions covering every accounting, tax, business law, and auditing topic!
+Use the Gleim Exam Questions and Explanations books and EQE Test Prep to master the material in your courses and learn how to succeed on exams – almost 9,000 questions with detailed discussions covering every accounting, tax, business law, and auditing topic!

 HOW TO SUPPLEMENT YOUR STUDIES WITH GLEIM EXAM QUESTIONS AND EXPLANATIONS

-Experts on testing continue to favor multiple-choice questions as a valid means of examining various levels of knowledge.
+Experts on testing continue to view multiple-choice questions as a valid means of examining various levels of knowledge.
 Many of the questions on the GMAT, GRE, LSAT, and other entrance examinations are multiple-choice questions.
-Two major certification exams, the EA and the CIA, remain 100% multiple-choice, and the percentage of multiple-choice and other forms of objective questions on the CMA and CPA exams remains very high.
+Two major certification exams, the EA and CIA, remain 100% multiple-choice, and the percentage of multiple-choice and other forms of objective questions on the CMA and CPA exams remains very high.

 Using objective questions to study for undergraduate examinations is an important tool not only for obtaining good grades but also for long-range preparation for certification and other examinations.

 The following suggestions will help you study in conjunction with each Gleim Exam Questions and Explanations product:

 Studying the important concepts that we provide in our answer explanations will help you understand the principles to the point that you can answer that question (and any others like it) successfully.

 The analysis will show your weaknesses (areas needing more study) and also your strengths (areas of improvement).
 You can improve your performance on objective questions both by increasing your percentage of correct answers and by decreasing the time spent per question.